-The origin of the water element is the tanmatra of taste called rasa.
+The origin of the water element is the tanmatra of taste, rasa.
 Rasa in this context is the primordial causation of the experience of taste.
 Rasa is the causal energy that provides the potential for the experience of taste to occur.
 It is not the taste itself.
 However, since taste depends upon the water element for its manifestation, disorders of the ability to taste are due to an imbalance of the water element.

 Water: Sense Organ and Organ of Action

-The tongue is the vehicle through which the rasa tantatra manifests.
+The tongue is the vehicle through which the rasa tanmatra manifests.
 The tongue is the sense organ of water.
 Through the tongue we taste the world around us.
-It is interesting to note that the taste buds of the tongue only work, when water or saliva is present.
+It is interesting to note that the taste buds of the tongue only work when water or saliva is present.
 No water, no taste.
 The urethra is the organ of action.
-Through the male urethra, highly potentized reproductive fluid is expelled from the body.
+Through the male urethra, highly potent reproductive fluid is expelled from the body.
 Through the male and female urethra, water is expelled in the form of urine.
 Imbalances of the water element in the body can be observed by monitoring changes in a person’s experience of taste as well as through alterations of urine or seminal fluid.

 The Qualities of Water

 To know any element is to know its qualities.
-Water is cool, stable, heavy, moist, smooth, gross, flowing, dull, cloudy and soft.
+Water is cool, stable, heavy, moist, smooth, gross, flowing, dull, cloudy, and soft.
 The water element is the antidote to symptoms that have the opposite qualities in the body.
-It is important to take in the qualities of water when you are feeling too warm, ungrounded, emaciated, dehydrated, rough, lacking in self-esteem, obstructed and immobile, irritable with a sharp tongue, transparent and vulnerable or if your heart has become too hard.
+It is important to take in the qualities of water when you are feeling too warm, ungrounded, emaciated, dehydrated, rough, lacking in self-esteem, obstructed and immobile, irritable with a sharp tongue, transparent and vulnerable, or if your heart has become too hard.